-The most common sign of vitiligo is milky-white patches on your hands, feet, arms and face.
+The most common sign of vitiligo is milky-white patches on your hands, feet, arms, and face.
 In most cases, pigment loss spreads and can eventually extend to cover your entire body without treatment.
 However, sometimes the patches stop spreading naturally.
 Visit your doctor if you suspect you may have vitiligo for a definite diagnosis.

 Treatment for Vitiligo

 - Sun Protection.
 Keeping the non-affected areas of your skin out of the sun can keep your vitiligo from spreading.
 It will also make the white patches of less obvious.
-Be sure to wear plenty of sunscreen and a wide-brimmed hat in the sun whenever possible.
+Be sure to wear plenty of sunscreens and a wide-brimmed hat in the sun whenever possible.